Capturing exchange-correlation spin-torque effects with a semilocal functional: Introduction

-In that light, thus far, approaches to formulate a noncollinear XC functional \cite{kleinman1999density,capelle2000density,sjostedt2002noncollinear,katsnelson2003spin,capelle2003exploring,bencheikh2003spin,peralta2007noncollinear,scalmani2012new,bulik2013noncollinear,eich2013transverse,sharma2018source,pu2023noncollinear,tancogne2023constructing,tancogne2023constructing_erratum} have not proven satisfactory either because they do not obey the zero-torque theorem, neglect the spin-current density, do not reproduce the spin torque, or break the U(1)$\times$SU(2) invariance.
-In an effort to overcome this limitation, we follow in this work an approach that is substantially inspired by Pittalis, Vignale, and Eich \cite{pittalis2017u}, and augmented by the correlation-energy functional developed by Tancogne-Dejean, Rubio, and Ullrich \cite{tancogne2023constructing,tancogne2023constructing_erratum}.
-The lack of spin torque is cured by introducing a semilocal XC functional within spin-current density functional theory (SCDFT).
+In that light, thus far, approaches to formulate a noncollinear XC functional \cite{kleinman1999density,capelle2000density,sjostedt2002noncollinear,katsnelson2003spin,capelle2003exploring,bencheikh2003spin,peralta2007noncollinear,scalmani2012new,bulik2013noncollinear,eich2013transverse,sharma2018source,pu2023noncollinear,tancogne2023constructing,tancogne2023constructing_erratum} have not proven satisfactory either because they do not obey the zero-torque theorem, neglect the spin-current density, do not reproduce the XC spin torque, or break the U(1)$\times$SU(2) invariance.
+In an effort to overcome this limitation, we follow in this work an approach that is substantially inspired by Pittalis, Vignale, and Eich \cite{pittalis2017u} and augmented by the correlation-energy functional developed by Tancogne-Dejean, Rubio, and Ullrich \cite{tancogne2023constructing,tancogne2023constructing_erratum}.
+The lack of XC spin torque is cured by introducing a semilocal XC functional within SCDFT.
 The complete SCDFT functional depends on the $2\times2$ spin density, the $2\times2$ kinetic-energy density, and the three vector components of the $2\times2$ paramagnetic spin-current density.
 This yields associated $2\times2$ partial derivatives in the expression of the $2\times2$ XC potential.
+Mind that in the present work, we discuss the implementation and results on noncollinear magnetism and leave the discussion of SOC effects in the context of SCDFT for prospective publications.